 To the east, this trail connects to the Nantucket Conservation Foundation’s Sanford Farm property, and to the west, the expansive Head of the Plains.

 Sanford Meadows is accessible via the parking lot at the intersection of Madaket and Barrett Farm Roads.
-From Town, head west on Madaket Road.
-Go straight past the intersection of Madaket and Eel Point Roads and proceed for 0.3 miles.
-Directly after passing Swift Rock Road on the right, turn left across Barrett Farm Road and into the dirt parking lot.
+From Town, drive west on Madaket Road.
+After passing Eel Point Road on the right, continue straight for 0.3 miles and turn left into the parking area.